d12/crux-app-docs/docs/documentation-for-gym-staff/about-crux/optional-feature-gym-set-climbs.md

 - **See what’s new** before arriving at the gym.
 - **Plan their session** in advance.
 - **Get excited** to try fresh climbs!

+New-set notifications will go out within an hour of you posting a new set.

 ---